Coach Dean

 Frequently asked questions

-I already use Runna or TrainingPeaks — do I need Coach Dean?+
+I already use Runna or TrainingPeaks.
+Do I need Coach Dean?+

 Can Coach Dean actually prevent injuries?+